by James Kraus

 As a result, the 1950 Ford debuted with a new red, white and blue heraldic crest that according to the company was “derived by Ford stylists from an authentic coat of arms which dates back to 18th century England.”

-The new badge was indeed filled with traditional heraldic imagery.
+The lead designer on the project, L. David Ash, indeed filled the new badge with traditional heraldic imagery.
 The shield was divided into three coloured sections by a chrome-edged black chevron that contained five chrome bezants.
 Each section depicted a chrome passant lion.

 Curiously, the new logo was only affixed to North American cars, leaving European and Australian Fords logoless.
 Thus, some of the most enticing Fords of this era, the Cortina Mark I and II and the rear-drive Escort, carried no logo, crest or insignia of any sort.